This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 Graduate Tuition Waivers

-If at any time during the award year you receive a graduate assistantship or internship, your financial aid may need to be revised to exclude any institutional grants and waivers or adjust for over-awards.
+Many students utilize graduate tuition and fee benefits through serving as a Graduate Assistant or in a Graduate Public Service Internship.
+If at any time during the aid year you receive a graduate assistantship or internship, your financial aid may need to be revised to exclude any institutional grants and waivers or adjust loans.

 Federal Work-Study

-If your offer notice includes an FWS amount, you may search the Student Employment Virtual Job Board for available positions.
+If your offer notice includes an FWS amount, you may search the CareerConnect Job Board for available positions.
 The Virtual Job Board may be accessed at Student Employment page.
 A complete description of the position and pay rate is included in each job listing.
 Students who are hired to work on campus will need to complete the applicable employment paperwork.

 If you wish to decline your FWS offer or reduce your offer (minimum FWS is $1,000) and request additional Federal Loans, please contact OFA.
 An advisor will be able to determine if you have additional loan eligibility.

 If your offer notice did not include an FWS offer but you would like to work on campus as an FWS student, please contact OFA.
-An advisor will be able to determine your eligibility for an FWS award.
+An advisor will be able to determine your eligibility for FWS.
 If you have been offered a student loan, your student loan eligibility may be reduced.

 Federal Direct Loan Program (DL)